 In order to ensure that your request can be processed, we request that you be as specific as possible when describing the particular record(s) being sought.
 Requests must not be overly broad, but should be as detailed as possible to clearly identify the specific record.
 For example, if you are requesting a record relating to a facility of the Port Authority, include the facility name, relevant dates/times and accurately describe the specific record you are seeking.
 The more precise the request, the greater the likelihood that your request can be processed.
 For example, a request for "contract payments made to ABC Electrical Company for electrical work at the George Washington Bridge under Contract 123.456 between June 30, 2011 and July 15, 2011" can be processed as the specific documents are clearly identified rather than a vague request for "financial documents relating to ABC Electrical Company during the past year."
 Also, it should be noted that requests for "any and all" records regarding a facility, project, contract or other activity are considered overly broad.

-In addition, you may write to us directly by postal or private delivery, addressed to the Secretary, The Port Authority of New York and New Jersey, 225 Park Avenue South, 17th Floor, New York, NY, Attention FOI Administrator.
+In addition, you may write to us directly by postal or private delivery, addressed to the Secretary, The Port Authority of New York and New Jersey, 4 World Trade Center, 150 Greenwich Street, New York, NY 10007, Attention FOI Administrator.